 That might mean turning off your internet connection, working in a library, or simply closing the door while you’re writing.

-Focusing isn’t just about willpower – it’s also about setting up the right working environment, and finding ways to remind yourself to stay on task.
+Focusing isn’t just about willpower – it’s also about setting up the right writing environment, and finding ways to remind yourself to stay on task.

 Habit #3: Reading